nikitadesale/Total-Agent-Recall-Hackathon/README.md

 > *"What if one AI had full context of your life — and used it to protect you?"*

 Sentinel Twin is a privacy-first personal AI guardian that mirrors your entire digital life with your consent.
-It connects your finance, health, transport, subscriptions, habits, and calendar data to make smarter, proactive decisions on your behalf — powered by **Kimi K2.5 via GMI Cloud** and **HydraDB** for pattern memory.
+It connects your finance, health, transport, subscriptions, habits, and calendar data to make smarter, proactive decisions on your behalf, powered by **Kimi K2.5 via GMI Cloud** and **HydraDB** for pattern memory.

 ---